History of FK Partizan: Recent years (2010–present)

 Partizan is after 1 year pause entered at the 2014–15 UEFA Europa League by beating Neftchi total score 5–3 (3–2 at home and 1–2 away).
-Partizan is after the draw, placed in Group C with Tottenham Hotspur, Beşiktaş and Asteras Tripoli.
+Partizan is after the draw, placed in Group C with Tottenham Hotspur, Beşiktaş and Asteras Tripolis.
 Popular "black and whites" began excellent the Europa League and remained undefeated against the English giant Tottenham, but in the next four games were defeated.
 2014–15 season was a successful one for Partizan, winning the title of champion Serbia and passage to the group stage of the Europa League.
 Partizan in the summer transfer window in 2015 brought several signings with ambitions to qualify for the Champions League after 5 years.
 2015–16 season for Partizan was begun on 14 July 2015 by defeating the Georgian team Dila Gori 1–0 in the second round of qualifying for the Champions League.
 Partizan also win in the second leg 0–2.
 In the third round Partizan got Steaua București.
 In first leg, Partizan has played a draw 1–1.
 In the second leg at the Partizan stadium, Partizan lost 1–2 at the half-time, and then the incredible return on goals Marko Jevtović, Andrija Živković and Nikola Trujić come to a positive result (4–2) and it get in the play-off the Champions League after 5 years.
 In the draw for the play–off for the Champions League, Partizan pulled BATE Borisov.
 In the first leg in Barysaw, Partizan played more than 45 minutes with a player less and lost 1–0.
 In the second match in Belgrade, Partizan won 2–1 but BATE qualify for the Champions League on away goals.
 After falling out of the play–off for the Champions League, Partizan has directly entered the Europa League.
 Partizan is after the draw, placed in Group L with Athletic Bilbao, AZ Alkmaar and Augsburg.
 On 17 September 2015, in the first match of the group stage of the Europa League, Partizan has played an excellent match against the Dutch club AZ Alkmaar and won 3–2 and it was also the first victory of the Partizan in the group stage of some a European competition since 16 December 2009 when the Partizan won against Shakhtar Donetsk 1–0 in Europa League group stage.
 On 1 October 2015, Partizan has won 1–3 against Augsburg on WWK ARENA with a player less in the second match of the group stage of the Europa League.
 In the next two matches against Athletic Bilbao, Partizan has lost twice (0–2 in Belgrade, 5–1 in Bilbao).
 On 26 November 2015, Partizan has made second win in the season against AZ Alkmaar at AFAS Stadion and made comebacks by Aboubakar Oumarou and Andrija Živković in 1–2 away win.